saeid78/travelling-/readme.md

 ### The Gaurd (Password/Token):

-When developping an api, one of the most important of its requirments is to apply the authentication .
+When developing an api, one of the most important of its requirments is to apply the authentication .
 Laravel provides gaurd out of the box.
 For real applications we should use Password which was released  afther Laravel version  5.3.
-However for testing purpose, we can use token.
+However for testing purpose, we can use token  which we use in this demo test.
-In this test we use token.

 ## Built With